 - A simplified form of protocoling resolutions of the general meeting of shareholders or, in fact, of the sole shareholder.
 A shareholder is also the protocolant and the chairman.
 The lack of the obligation to submit proof of convening the meeting is also characteristic.
 The sole shareholder does it individually at any time.

-- The sole shareholder cannot be employed by the single-member LLC under an employment contract.
+- The sole shareholder cannot be employed by the single-shareholder LLC under an employment contract.
 There is a lack of the characteristic element of employment, which is subordination.
 Due to the rich case law in this matter, the most common and recommended solution in such a situation is a management contract or a contract of mandate.

 - Legal transactions between the sole shareholder and the company he represents require the form of a notarial deed under pain of its absolute invalidity.
 This results directly from the provisions of the Code of Commercial Companies,